His First And Last Blue Jays Game.

 I had sold hot dogs for the last four hours in the stands.
 I probably sold a couple hundred of them and I was heading home with a small fortune I earned in commissions and tips inside my pocket.
 It truly was an unforgettable day for all who attended that historic first Blue Jays game and it was about to become an even more unforgettable day for myself.

 As I headed home my only focus was getting a seat on the bus.
 I was also looking forward to watching the Toronto Maple Leafs and Pittsburgh Penguins preliminary round playoff matchup that night on television.
-If everything went to plan, it would be well over an hour before I got home just before the puck drop.
+If everything went to plan it would be well over an hour before I got home just before the puck drop.

-There was not much room as he attempted to run past the couple squeezing between them and the concrete planter.
-He slipped on the wet walkway and crashed headfirst into the planter.
+There was not much room as he attempted to run past the couple by squeezing between them and the concrete planter.
+He slipped on the wet walkway and he crashed headfirst into the planter.
 His sunglasses went flying through the air and landed at least twenty feet away from where he fell.
 It all happened right in front of me and it all happened so fast.
-The older couple had no idea what had happened and were oblivious that someone had just slipped and fallen right behind them.
+The older couple had no idea what had happened and they were oblivious that someone had just slipped and fallen behind them.

 They just kept on walking.

 Within seconds I was now looking down at this poor guy.
 His eyes were closed and he wasn’t moving.
 He had blood streaming from his ear and nose forming a small puddle around his head.
-It did not take a genius to realize his neck was broken by the way it was now positioned in relation to his shoulders.
+It did not take a genius to realize his neck was broken just by the way it was now positioned in relation to his shoulders.

 It was a sickening sight and still makes me squeamish when I think about it decades later.